saidake/interview/docs/Algorithms.md

-In this problem, since the longest possible connected path length is `n`, where `n` is the number of graph nodes, all edges need to be travsersed `n` times to converge path probability at points with higher probability, starting from the `start_node`.
+In this problem, since the longest possible connected path length is `n`, where `n` is the number of graph nodes, all edges need to be traversed `n` times to converge path probability at points with higher probability, starting from the `start_node`.

 Define an array `pathProb` to store the total path probability for each graph node, starting from the `start_node`